September 17, 2024 · 19 mins read

 This is simply the percentage of credit that has been utilized against the clean credit limit offered.
 High credit utilization, such as maxed-out credit cards, use of payday loans, and any other forms of high balances equally, believably explain the low credit score among the borrowers.
 Credit utilization should ideally be below 30% of the available credit limit.
 When this ratio exceeds 50% or more, it sends a message about the inappropriate use of credit and the inability of an individual to repay the additional debts, which can result in a lowering of the credit rating.

 A loan defaults when a borrower obliges to a repayment term but fails to repay the money according to the agreements made with the creditor.
 It is a punch in the face standing for any existing or potential loan which should be avoided at all costs, be it a personal loan, home loan or even a car loan, when one defaults because the effects of the loan default on the credit score and its history are devastating and unsettling.
 Penalty defaults serve to remain in the books of the Fert Auditor such that future lenders will see the goodwill history of the borrower as an unfulfilled contractual obligation.
-It makes it almost impossible to get new credit, and it plays a major role in a low CIBIL score.
+It makes it almost impossible to get new credit, for 300 credit score loans india and it plays a major role in a low CIBIL score.

 Read More: Tips to Improve Your CIBIL Score Fast